Late "G" dye peaks at base positions 190 and 400

 - Avoid overheating the DNA sequencing reactions.
 Try and keep the denaturation temperature in the sequencing thermocycling below 96˚C and under 20 seconds.

 - Avoid excessive numbers of freeze/thaw cycles of the BigDye chemistry.
-It is a good idea is to aliquot out the BigDye stock into small (10 - 20 µl) lots to minimize the number of time the sequencing chemistry is defrosted.
+It is a good idea is to aliquot out the BigDye stock into small (10 – 20 µl) lots to minimize the number of time the sequencing chemistry is defrosted and refrozen.

-- If the trace contains early dye blobs then check and/or modify your sequencing clean-up protocol.
+- Use a different cleanup protocol.
+If the trace contains early dye blobs then check and modify your sequencing clean-up protocol.
 You may want to try using the phenol/butanol sequencing clean-up protocol.

 Return to the main DNA sequencing troubleshooting page.